mgldt/mgldt.github.io/_posts/2019-06-28-visualizations.md

 date: 2019-06-28
 tags: [inspiration, data viz, visualizations, resources]
 header:
-  image: "/images/mondrian-banner1.jpg"
+  image:
-excerpt: "Interesting Visualizations"
+excerpt: "Collection of resources with viz inspirations"
 ---

 Collection of sites with recommendations on visualization creation